mrled/keymap.click/docs/devnotes.md

 Maybe an FAQ style section, if I can't think of anything better.

 They should be linkable with URL fragments too.

-## Need to show other layers and layouts

-- Show my function layer, just for fun(ction)
-- Show the Ergodox default layout

-How will I show all this info?
-Won't be able to see it all at once...

 ## Have a per-key preview image for slack/twitter/etc